Where is Jacobs Camp located?

 After I submit my application, when will I hear from Jacobs?

-After your application is received and processed by our office, you will be contacted by phone or letter from our Director or Assistant Director to set up a time and place for your interview.
+After your application is received and processed by our office, you will be contacted by an Assistant Director over email to set up a time for a video interview.

 What happens if I am hired to work at Jacobs?

-Upon accepting a position with Jacobs, you will receive a contract to be signed and returned to us by the date indicated on the contract.
+Upon accepting a position with Jacobs, you will receive a contract to be signed and returned to us.

 You will also receive a number of information forms that we will need to have on file prior to the summer.
-This mailing will contain information about your arrival to camp, a staff biography form, a staff preference form, and other materials.
+This email will contain information about your arrival to camp, a staff biography form, a staff preference form, and other materials.
 These forms will need to be returned to the camp prior to arrival.
-You may also receive your staff manual with this mailing.
-You should read it before you arrive at camp and bring it to staff orientation.
+You may also receive your staff manual with this email.
+You should read it before you arrive at camp and refer an questions to an Assistant Director.

 As a cabin counselor am I also expected to be an activity instructor?

-We hire cabin counselors to work as counselors and a separate staff of specialists to instruct many of our daily activities (i.e. basketball, arts & crafts, tennis, etc.) We will, though, look to many of our counselors to serve as activity instructors.
+We hire cabin counselors to work as counselors and a separate staff of specialists to instruct many of our daily activities (i.e. basketball, visual arts, fishing, etc.) We will, though, look to many of our counselors to serve as activity instructors.
 Let us know your special talents, and we will see if we can put them to great use during the summer.

 When do I get paid?

-Paychecks are issued twice a month.
-You can choose to receive your checks throughout the summer, or we will hold them for you until summer’s end.
+Paychecks are issued at the end of the summer.
 Working at camp provides a great opportunity to avoid spending money.
-If you wait until summer’s end to get your checks you’ll leave camp with your pockets filled.
+Waiting until summer’s end to get your check will allow you to leave camp with your pockets filled.

 Does HSJ have a curfew for staff?